-Cate is a member of the American Association of Law Libraries (AALL), the Law Librarians of New England (LLNE) and the Southern New England Law Librarians Association (SNELLA).
+Cate is a member of the Wisconsin Bar, the American Association of Law Libraries (AALL), the Law Librarians of New England (LLNE) and the Southern New England Law Librarians Association (SNELLA).

 Kellett, Cate.
 Book Review: The Indian Civil Rights Act at Forty.
 NPLC Newsletter, p.
 3, Summer 2012.

 Kellett, Cate.
 KIA-KIX Schedule Update.
 NPLC Newsletter, p.
 7, Summer 2012.

 Kellett, Cate.
 Program Report: Class KIA-KIX: A Revolutionary New Classification Schedule for the 21st Century.
 Technical Services Law Librarian, p.
 30, vol. 38, no. 1, 2012.

 Pamboukes, Chris and Kellett, Cate.
 Report on the FDLP Meeting and Conference by New Government Documents Librarians.
 JURISDOCS, p.
 5, Winter 2012.

 Kellett, Cate.
 Program Report: American Indian Law.
 Obiter Dicta, p.
 8, vol. 28, no. 2 September 16, 2013.